 This articles looks at the ways to count non-blank cells in Excel 365 - 2013.
 Below you'll find 3 methods for counting non-blanks: see the number on the Excel Status bar, employ the Find and Replace dialog or use a special formula.

 Your table may have numerous blank cells left for better visualization.
 On the one hand, such layout is really convenient.
-On the other hand, it may prevent from seeing the correct number of data rows.
-You may need to count all non-empty cells in Excel to see how many products are sold, or how many people take part in a conference.
+On the other hand, it may prevent you from seeing the correct number of data rows. e.g. how many products are sold or how many people take part in a conference.

 Note.
 If a cell contains a formula that returns space between quotes (""), it's not seen as empty.
 I will refer to them as to blank formulas in this article.